sfl0r3nz05/DockURSim/README.md

 ## Digital Input Configurations

 1. Use this [link](./documentation/digitalinputconfig.md) to see the configurations of digital inputs.

+## To Do
+1. Create workflow for Github to build container (Gitlab pipeline is alredy prepared).

 >**All rights of the offline simulator application belong to [Universal Robots A/S](https://www.universal-robots.com).**